petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/generating-images-using-ai.md

 1. Click *Add Selected*.

-1. (Optional) If you don't like the AI-generated content, you can click *Try Again* to regenerate it.
+1. (Optional) If you don't like any of the AI-generated content, click *Try Again* to regenerate it.

-   !!! note
-       Once you regenerate your images, the previous ones are lost.
-So, ensure you add the selected images you liked before regenerating your images.
+   Note that regenerating the images replaces existing ones.
+If you wish to keep any of the current images, be sure to save them before starting the image generation process again.

 You can now begin using your generated images.